-The staff caring for you may need to ask your permission to perform a particular treatment or investigation.
+The staff caring for you may need to ask your permission to perform a treatment, test or examination.

 The information on this page explains our consent policy.
-If there is anything you don’t understand, please ask the staff caring for you.
-They will be able to answer your questions or give you more information.
+If there is anything you don't understand, please ask the staff caring for you.
+They'll be able to answer your questions or give you more information.

-Remember, it's up to you whether you consent to the treatment or investigation that is being proposed.
+It's up to you whether you agree to the treatment or examination that is being planned.

 What you can expect

-Before a doctor, nurse or other health professional examines or treats you, they need your consent.
-We will:
+Before a doctor, nurse or other health professional examines or treats you, they need you to agree.

-- explain any proposed treatment to you in a way you can understand
+- explain any planned treatment to you in a way you can understand

 For most simple procedures, you will only need to say that you agree for us to go ahead.